How We Reviewed IdentityForce

 2 plans evaluated

 IdentityForce provides comprehensive identity and credit monitoring to both individuals and businesses, with 24/7 monitoring of your online identity, financial dealings, and credit rating.
-The company will let you know quickly if someone attempts to illegally sell your information and helps you to control your credit score and online information by protecting your keystrokes, PIN numbers, and credit card information.
-And if the worst happens and you become the victim of identity theft, IdentityForce will assign a certified protection expert to help you recover your information and good name.
-High-quality services like these do come at a cost, of course; IdentityForce’s credit monitoring plan, in particular, is pricier than comparable options from other companies.
-But peace of mind?
-That’s priceless.
+The company will let you know quickly if someone attempts to illegally sell your information and helps you control your credit score and online information by protecting your keystrokes, PIN numbers, and credit card information.
+And if the worst happens and you become a victim of identity theft, IdentityForce will assign a certified protection expert to help you recover your information and good name.
+High-quality services like these do come at a cost, but IdentityForce’s protections, including its credit monitoring plan, tend to be on par with comparable options from other companies.

 IdentityForce claims to “protect what matters most.”
 That includes your name, financial information, medical ID information, and credit rating.
 As it correctly notes, identity thieves don’t rest — and neither does IdentityForce, tracking your personal information 24/7/365 and alerting you instantly if any discrepancies or suspicious information surfaces.
 If the worst happens, the company says it will save you hundreds of hours with its comprehensive recovery services.